Keepsie/HS-Stride-Editor-Toolkit/API.md

 The toolkit can be run in two modes when working with custom components:

 - **Strict mode (default)**: Throws an exception if you try to set a property that doesn't exist in the corresponding C# script.
 This helps catch typos and ensures you're only setting properties that Stride will recognize.
 - **Loose mode**: Allows setting any property on a component, even if it's not defined in the C# script.
-This offers more flexibility for dynamic scenarios but is less safe, as invalid properties will be ignored by Stride at runtime.
+This offers more flexibility for dynamic scenarios but is less safe, as invalid properties will cause an error when launching stride.
+A good scenario for this is if you're updating the scripts and the toolkit doesn't know about the changes yet.

 You can set the mode when creating a `StrideProject` instance.